just1ncannady/AlexaInSpace2022/_sources/Unit2-Intro-to-Mobile-Apps/What-is-Abstraction.rst

     </ul>
     <div><b>Language Objectives:</b>&nbspI will be able to</div>
     <ul>
-    <li>describe <span class="hover vocab yui-wk-div" data-id='abstraction'>abstractions</span> in computer science and in the real world using key vocabulary such as <span class="hover vocab yui-wk-div" data-id='procedural abstraction'>procedural abstraction</span> and <span class="hover vocab yui-wk-div" data-id='data abstraction'>data abstraction</span>, out loud and in writing, with the support of vocabulary notes from this lesson.</li>
+    <li>describe <span class="hover vocab yui-wk-div" data-id='abstraction'>abstractions</span> in computer science and in the real world using key vocabulary such as <span class="hover vocab yui-wk-div" data-id='procedural abstraction'>procedural abstraction</span> and <span class="hover vocab yui-wk-div" data-id='data abstraction'>data abstraction</span>, out loud and in writing, with the support of <a href="https://docs.google.com/presentation/d/1n-K4AQ_maHcXekzcfERQ9dxj91nqv9ytwJx4ZkAp8zw/copy" target="_blank" title="">vocabulary notes</a> from this lesson.</li>
     </ul>
     </td>